annkamsk/polishlyrics/CEG_NoOneElseIsSingingMySong.md

 ### No one else is singing my song

 Do you ever feel so alone?
 That if you were to pick up the phone
 No one else would be on the other end?

 Have you ever been far from home?
 So scared you had to roam
 And now you're beaten and tired
 With no one to call a friend
 He doesn't count

 You tried your best
 To make a change
 But people just think you're strange
 And you feel like

 No one else is singing my song
 No one knows the rhythm
 Enough to sing along
 If only someone could see
 In three part harmony
 How alone, how alone, how alone
 Only I am

 It's late and getting colder
 You're only getting older
 And you're next to someone
 Who is fast asleep (that's so specific)
 Does anyone understand?
 Would anyone understand?
 Could anyone understand?
 Of course not

 'Cause no one else is singing my song
 No one knows the rhythm
 Enough to sing along
 When the core of your problem is a
 Complicated melisma
 No one gets, how alone, how alone, how alone
 Only I am

 But maybe while I'm singing my song
 Someone else is singing along
-About a third higher and they echo at a different moment (moment) How beautiful would it be
+About a third higher and they echo at a different moment (moment)
+How beautiful would it be
 If it was the entire company
 But that's impossible

+Impossible,
+impossible,
+impossible,
-Impossible, impossible, impossible, impossible
+impossible
 (Or is it?)
 Of course not

-No one else is singing my song (we're out of paper bags) I mean, duh
+No one else is singing my song (we're out of paper bags)
+I mean, duh
-No one knows the ever changing rhythm enough to sing along If only someone could see
+No one knows the ever changing rhythm enough to sing along
+If only someone could see
 In eleven part harmony
 Or maybe just unison

 It's logistically impossible
 I am super unique
 Hold out my lonely hands, a-a-ah

+Only I am